saschaklatt/gridl/README.md

 * check if an area would fit into the grid at a certain position
 * get values relative positions
 * generating grids

-**TODO**
+* moving cells from A to B

+**Must haves**

+* move: columns and rows
 * anchor/pivot points in areas
-* moving cells from A to B
-* iterating functions like map and forEach
-* add/remove columns and rows from all sides
+* insert/remove columns and rows at any position
-* swap columns and rows
+* swap: cells, columns, rows and areas
+* fancy syntax

+**Nice to haves**

 * rotate grid
 * mirror grid (x- and y-axis)
+* iterating functions like map and forEach
 * eternal mode
 * path finding